 Patrick Stewart (Voice of Drago), Tom Thys-Harris (Edric), Jessamine-Bliss Bell (Mehgan), Andre Eriksen (Thorgrim), Richard Cordery (Earl Robert Cole), Martin Hutson (Brother Osmund), Delroy Brown (Councilor Marakar), Turlough Convery (Walter), Marte Germaine Christensen (Sable), Tamzin Merchant (Queen Rhonu)

 DragonHeart (1996) was a popular fantasy film during its day.
 It earned some $155 million worldwide on $17 million budget, which was a reasonable success back then.
 It produced a cheap video-released sequel with DragonHeart: A New Beginning (2000).
-A decade later, producer Raffaella De Laurentiis returned with Dragonheart 3: The Sorcerer’s Curse (2015), followed by this fourth film.
+A decade later, producer Raffaella De Laurentiis returned with Dragonheart 3: The Sorcerer’s Curse (2015), followed by this fourth film, and the subsequent DragonHeart: Vengeance (2020).

 DragonHeart: Battle for the Heartfire was made on the cheap, shot in Romania.
 The dragon effects are on the B-budgeted side but at least passably serviceable.
 Patrick Stewart, replacing Sean Connery from the first film and respectively Robby Benson and Ben Kingsley from the sequels, adds some class as the voice of the dragon.